kenjennings/Atari-Pet-Frogger/README_Porting.md

 **Common Conflicts And Atari-Specific Values**

 Some conflicts are nearly universal between differing platforms.
-Many revolve around character representation.
+Many revolve around text character representation.
 While most computers are based on an ASCII layout for A-Z, 0-9, and basic symbols, each platform adds unique usage for other values.
 Possibilities:

 - No lower case support.